 If you stay in the same company, you can be restricted by the payment base for a specific role or the company's budget as a whole.

-Take the time to prepare your arguments for a raise, including your loyalty, expertise, profitability and personal achievements accomplished for the time you’ve been with the company.
+Take the time to prepare your arguments for a raise, including your loyalty, expertise, profitability, and personal achievements accomplished in the time you’ve been with the company.

 How long should you work without a raise?